Achievable logoAchievable logo

 Growth and income funds

-Growth and income funds also focus on attaining capital appreciation, but also invest in income-producing common and preferred stocks.
-Virtually all preferred stocks maintain a fixed dividend rate, but only larger and well-established companies (e.g., Walmart, Coca-Cola, Procter & Gamble) pay dividends on their common stock.
+Growth and income funds seek capital appreciation, but they also aim to generate income.
+They do this by investing in income-producing common and preferred stocks.
+Virtually all preferred stocks have a fixed dividend rate, but only larger, well-established companies (e.g., Walmart, Coca-Cola, Procter & Gamble) commonly pay dividends on their common stock.

-Stocks that provide dividend income are generally less risky than growth-focused common stocks.
-To pay consistent dividends, a company must make consistent profits.
-Remember, most growth stock issuers are either unprofitable or have volatile revenues.
-These issuers would be unlikely to pay consistent dividends.
-Therefore, a fund allocating a portion of its portfolio to dividend-paying stocks is generally more conservative (less risky) than pure growth funds.
+Dividend-paying stocks are generally less risky than growth-focused common stocks.
+To pay consistent dividends, a company usually needs consistent profits.
+Many growth stock issuers are unprofitable or have volatile revenues, so they’re less likely to pay steady dividends.
+Because of that, a fund that allocates part of its portfolio to dividend-paying stocks is typically more conservative (less risky) than a pure growth fund.

 Definitions